 Trading Blackberries for Gardens

-The gardens blossomed with children and adults, tomatoes and garlic, basil and cilantro.
+The garden has blossomed with children and adults, tomatoes and garlic, basil and cilantro.
 The scary place became safe.
-Now the only drugs are in the occasional opium poppy, seeds from the past.
+Now the only drugs are in the occasional opium poppy seeds from the past.
 The heady smells and bright colors are a magnet encouraging passerby to come visit.